The Open Door Clinic

 Our volunteers receive on-going support from our staff and other volunteers.
 In addition, our volunteers take care and pride in:

-• Addressing community problems and affect solutions.
+• Addressing community problems and affecting solutions.

 • Involving congregations, businesses, schools and civic clubs.